KQM-git/TCL/fluff/overworld.md

 Liyue(TBD)
 Inazumuma(TBD)

+### Bush Elemental Interactions

+* Elemental applications can be used to destroy or/and damage bushes.
+However not all elements are equal in this regard.

 ## Other world maps
 - The current world state & character position is saved between different world maps.